Dirt Bike Overheating: 7 Causes (Explained For Beginners)

 When the seals on your dirt bike start to leak oil, it could be dangerous and could even start a fire.
 There is a separate post on this subject available on this website if you are interested in eliminating oil leakage from your dirt bike.
 To read and understand why a dirt bike leaks oil, click here.

 The cylinders also get hotter than usual, which is the final symptom.
-If you want to make sure it’s safe, you shouldn’t touch it without gloves.
+Without gloves, it’s unsafe.

 If you find anything unusual as written above, it’s time to fix it.